-Apple’s iOS 16.5 update fixes some issues, but there are still a number of problems plaguing iOS 16 and the iPhone as we push away from the company’s latest software release.
+Apple’s iOS 16.7 update should alleviate some issues, but there are still problems plaguing iOS 16 and the iPhone as we push away from the company’s latest software release.

 Table of Contents